sbt/sbt-assembly/README.md

 sbt-assembly
 ============

-*Deploy fat JARs.
+*Deploy über JARs.
 Restart processes.*

 sbt-assembly is a sbt plugin originally ported from codahale's assembly-sbt, which I'm guessing was inspired by Maven's assembly plugin.
-The goal is simple: Create a fat JAR of your project with all of its dependencies.
+The goal is simple: Create a über JAR of your project with all of its dependencies.

 Requirements
 ------------